-Whether you are a new or returning student, hello and welcome to the 2022-2023 school year!
+Whether you are a new or returning student, hello and welcome to the 2023-2024 school year!
 We are a tight-knit family here and I am excited to continue the great tradition of fun and musical excellence.
-The last couple years have been challenging for everyone as we have navigated the COVID-19 pandemic.
 My priority is that Mendive Orchestra becomes a home for all students as they feel loved and safe with me.
 This handbook will serve as an outline to provide guidelines, policies, procedures, and frequently asked questions of the Mendive Orchestra.
 It is designed with both the student and parent in mind!
 It is important that students and families read through this handbook completely and carefully together.
 Please fill out, sign, and return the front and back of both the "Handbook Signature Page" and "Mendive Orchestra Permission Page" to indicate your notification and acceptance of the policies of the Mendive Orchestra program.
 Samples of any other forms mentioned throughout this handbook will be given to students as needed during the school year.
-About the Teacher My name is Noelle Rader and I have taught at Mendive Middle School for 10 years.
+About the Teacher My name is Noelle Rader and I have taught at Mendive Middle School for 11 years.
 I am a Reno native, graduating from McQueen High School.
-I received a Bachelor of Music from Brigham Young University and a Master of Arts in Teaching from Sierra Nevada College.
+I received a Bachelor of Music from Brigham Young University, a Master of Arts in Teaching from Sierra Nevada College, and Doctorate of Musical Arts in Music Education from Boston University.
 I have played the viola with many local and national orchestras and particularly love teaching middle school.
-You can usually find me watering my plants, working on my dissertation for my Doctorate of Musical Arts through Boston University, nerd-ing out about my pop culture obsessions, and finding new ways to make orchestra the best.place.ever.
+You can usually find me watering my plants, nerd-ing out about my pop culture obsessions, and finding new ways to make orchestra the best.place.ever.
 Philosophy, Goals and Objectives Philosophy Music offers enough intrinsic values to demand its own teaching, though additional skills are also gained from musical experience.
 All students have an aptitude for music, and some students have a higher aptitude for music than any other subject.
 Therefore, ALL students are equally important to a musical ensemble.
 It is the goal of the Mendive Orchestra to facilitate the individual needs of students in order to promote personal and ensemble achievement.
-Goals and Objectives
+Goals and Objectives Each student will learn and gain the following from their membership in Mendive Orchestra: -Self-esteem, self-respect, and self-discipline -Integrity, responsibility, and dependable behavior -Mastery of performance skills on their instrument -Teamwork, loyalty, and respect for others -Respect for and proper use of equipment -Work cooperatively and perform with others in large and small ensembles -Music literacy by understanding and executing both pitch, rhythm, and expressive elements -A high level of quality artistry through individual musical awareness, control, and technical facility -The ability to comprehend and foster higher-level thinking skills -Enhance your creativity and analytical and problem-solving skills through music -Understand and use musical terms -Interact socially with peers -Accept and utilize constructive criticism

-Each student will learn and gain the following from their membership in Mendive Orchestra: - -Self-esteem, self-respect, and self-discipline - -Integrity, responsibility, and dependable behavior - -Mastery of performance skills on their instrument - -Teamwork, loyalty, and respect for others - -Respect for and proper use of equipment - -Work cooperatively and perform with others in large and small ensembles - -Music literacy by understanding and executing both pitch, rhythm, and expressive elements - -A high level of quality artistry through individual musical awareness, control, and technical facility - -The ability to comprehend and foster higher-level thinking skills - -Enhance your creativity and analytical and problem-solving skills through music - -Understand and use musical terms - -Interact socially with peers - -Accept and utilize constructive criticism - -Develop appreciation for music as a method of creative self-expression and nonverbal communication -Enhance the understanding of other cultures through music - -Intellectually evaluate and respond to music and musical performances What an exciting list!
+-Develop appreciation for music as a method of creative self-expression and nonverbal communication -Enhance the understanding of other cultures through music -Intellectually evaluate and respond to music and musical performances What an exciting list!
 Not only will orchestra enrich your life, it will also be so fun and rewarding.
 Do not feel overwhelmed, do not give up.
 Keep working and you will be surprised at how much you are learning without even noticing as you develop your musical identity.
 Will music help my student graduate high school?